Steve Rogers (Marvel Cinematic Universe): World War II

-While on tour in Italy, Rogers learns that the 107th unit – Barnes' unit – was MIA in a battle against Schmidt's forces.
-Refusing to believe that Barnes is dead, Rogers has Carter and engineer Howard Stark fly him behind enemy lines to mount a solo rescue attempt.
+While on tour in Italy, Rogers learns that the 107th – Barnes' unit – was MIA in a battle against Schmidt's forces.
+Rogers asks Carter and engineer Howard Stark to fly him behind enemy lines to mount a solo rescue attempt.
 Rogers infiltrates the Hydra facility, freeing Barnes and 400 other prisoners.
 Rogers confronts Schmidt, who reveals himself to be the "Red Skull" and escapes.
 Despite disobeying orders, Rogers is rewarded for his heroics and is formally promoted to the rank of Captain.
 He recruits Barnes and several other elite soldiers, who were among the prisoners he rescued, to form a team called the Howling Commandos to attack other Hydra bases.
 Stark outfits Rogers with advanced equipment, most notably a circular shield made of vibranium, a rare, nearly indestructible metal.
 Over the next two years, Rogers and the Howling Commandos help to turn the tide of the war in favor of the Allies.
 The team eventually captures top Hydra scientist Dr. Arnim Zola on a train, but Barnes falls to his presumed death during the battle.
-Using information extracted from Zola, Rogers leads an attack on the final Hydra stronghold to stop Schmidt from using weapons of mass destruction on America’s cities.
+Using information extracted from Zola, Rogers leads an attack on the final Hydra stronghold to stop Schmidt from using weapons of mass destruction on major American cities.
 Rogers infiltrates the final Hydra base with the help of the SSR, including Carter who reveals her mutual romantic feelings toward Rogers and the two share a kiss before Schmidt escapes in an aircraft carrying the weapons and is pursued by Rogers.
 During the confrontation, the source of Hydra's advanced weapons, the Tesseract, is physically handled by Schmidt causing him to vanish within a bright light.
-The Tesseract is lost in the ocean and with no way to land the plane without the risk of detonating the bombs, Rogers reluctantly bids farewell to Carter via the plane's communications system and crashes it and himself in the Arctic.
+The Tesseract is lost in the ocean and with no way to land the plane without the risk of detonating the bombs, Rogers reluctantly bids farewell to Carter via the plane's communications system and crashes it and himself in the Arctic, leading to him being presumed dead.